ULL-ESIT-PAI-2024-2025/2024-2025-pai-sonarqube-team-presentacion-sonarqube/src/README.md

 sonar-scanner
 ```

-Once finished, a new project will appear in SonarCloud with the results.
+Once finished, a new project will appear in SonarQube Cloud with the results.

 ---

 ## ✅ Additional Tips

 - Use `sonar.exclusions` to avoid analyzing irrelevant folders (HTML, images, documentation, etc.).
-- Consider adding SonarCloud to GitHub Actions to automate the analysis on every push.

 ---

 🎉 That’s it!
-You’ve successfully configured and run your first analysis with SonarCloud.
+You’ve successfully configured and run your first analysis with SonarQube Cloud.

 ---